ACS Award In Pure Chemistry

-Baran says that in college he abhorred classes that required rote memorization and didn’t do well in subjects like cultural anthropology and sociology.
-“I tried to exit college as fast as possible, paying attention only to chemistry because it was the only subject that I was passionate about.
-The excitement of exploration and the thrill of invention drew me in,” he says.
-He did have to memorize the periodic table, he notes, “but for me it didn’t seem like memorization.”
+Ozerov was born in Novosibirsk, Russia.
+He earned a diploma in chemistry from the Higher Chemical College of the Russian Academy of Sciences in 1998 and a Ph.D. in inorganic chemistry with Folami T. Ladipo at the University of Kentucky in 2000.
+After two years as a postdoc at Indiana University with Kenneth G. Caulton, Ozerov joined the faculty of Brandeis University as an assistant professor of chemistry.
+He was promoted to associate professor in 2006 and then moved to Texas A&M as a full professor in 2009.

-Baran received a B.S. from NYU in 1997 and completed a Ph.D. at Scripps in 2001.
-He joined the chemistry faculty at Scripps in 2003.
-He has received a host of awards, including the ACS Nobel Laureate Signature Award for Graduate Education in Chemistry in 2003 and the National Fresenius Award in 2007.
+Ozerov’s honors and awards include a 2007 Camille Dreyfus Teacher-Scholar Award, a 2006 Alfred P. Sloan Research Fellowship, and a 2003 Research Innovation Award from Research Corporation.

-Baran will present the award address before the Division of Organic Chemistry.
+Ozerov will present the award address before the ACS Division of Inorganic Chemistry.

 Join the conversation